balancer/docs/docs/reference/contracts/rate-providers.md

 If you're running on a network for which Chainlink doesn't have a registry and you think the risk of a deprecated price feed is low enough, then you can use the rateProvider that directly queries a given Chainlink oracle.

-## Rate Providers as part of a pool's lifecycle
+## Application of Rate Providers By Pool Type

-Different pool types utilise rate providers in varying contexts.
+Different types of pools utilize rate providers in different contexts.

 | PoolType                   | Yield Fee        |  Pricing Equations|
 | -----------                | -----------      |  -----------      |